top of page

 'The Work'

 It started with listening.
 That was the first thing.
-I had to learn how to hear myself.
-Not my thoughts.
-Not the noise.
-But the truth underneath it all.
+I had to remember how to hear my Self.
+The Me behind my thoughts.
+The Me that exists beneath the noise.
+The truth underneath it all.
 The wisdom within.

 I couldn’t tell you everything I’ve done.
-Not because I’ve forgotten, but because there’s no way to pin it down.
-The Work doesn’t move in straight lines; it doesn’t come with certificates or clean endings.
-It’s not glamorous.
-It’s not something you can list like a CV.
+It’s not that I’ve forgotten, though I’m certain I have forgotten plenty.
+It’s more that there’s no easy way to pin it all down.
+The Work doesn’t move in straight lines; it isn’t something you can list and tick off as you do it.

 I can tell you that I've been 'At Work' since the moment I stepped foot into The Forest.
 Every moment.
 In every day.
 For the last 8 years I have woken every morning and set an intention: to do what I need to do to become my best self.
 I haven't always known what that meant, or what getting there looked like.
 I have rarely been clear on how to get there or what I needed to do next.
 But one thing has led to the next and while I'm not there, maybe I'll never be there, I am much closer now than I have ever been.